vinceau/slp-realtime/examples/relay-connection-or-dolphin/README.md

-# Relay Connection Example
+# Dolphin / Relay Connection Example

 This is an example demonstrating the real-time capabilities of `slp-realtime`.

-This script connects to a Slippi relay, automatically detects combos, and generates a Dolphin-compatible `combos.json` file when disconnected from the relay.
+This script connects to a Dolphin instance or Slippi relay, automatically detects combos, and generates a Dolphin-compatible `combos.json` file when disconnected from the relay.

 ## How to use